bcbi/DeIdentification.jl/docs/src/usage.md

 To indicate how to de-identify the data, where the data lives, and other variables a configuration YAML file must be created by the user.
 There is a `build_config` utility function which can walk a user through file creation for the basic deidentification methods.
 Pre- and post- processing must be manually added to the .yml file.
+It's possible to combine different `datasets` in the same config file, each `dataset` will follow the set of rules defined in the dataset block.
+In addition, multiple files of the same dataset can be processed at the same time by using Glob patterns in the `filename` field instead of the full file path.

 ```
 # config.yml